SynthesisProject/mobile/docs/build_configuration.md

 ### cordova.authorEmail
 The author email that must appear in the application meta data.

+### cordova.iconsAndroidXml
+Path to a file containing xml for Android icon configuration

+### cordova.iconsIosXml
+Path to a file containing xml for iOS icon configuration

-### cordova.xml
+### cordova.iconsWindowsXml
-Additional XML to append to the cordova config.xml file
+Path to a file containing xml for Windows icon configuration

 ### cordova.platforms
 The versions of the platforms to use.
 Supported platforms are `android`, `ios` and `windows` (still in development)